Mucus and blood in stool with abdominal pain: 6 Causes explained.

-- Eat bland foods such as bananas, rice, toast, and apple sauce (BRAT).
+- Eat bland foods like bananas, rice, toast, and apple sauce (BRAT).

 - Over-the-counter antispasmodics and antidiarrheals such as Bismuth subsalicylate (Pepto-Bismol).

-- Wash your hands, stay away from close personal contact and isexual activity to avoid passing out the infection to others.
+- Wash your hands, and avoid close personal contact and sexual activity to avoid passing the infection to others.

 2- Inflammatory bowel diseases.

-Inflammatory bowel disease is a term used to describe 2 diseases; ulcerative colitis and Crohn’s disease.
+Inflammatory bowel disease is a term used to describe two diseases; ulcerative colitis and Crohn’s disease.

 Both diseases are characterized by abdominal pain, blood, and mucus in stool.
 Undiagnosed inflammatory bowel diseases will lead to chronic abdominal pain and stool changes.

 Inflammatory bowel disease is characterized by prolonged inflammation and damage to the lining of the gut tract.
-The exact cause is still unknown, but it is thought to be an immune-mediated disease.
+The exact cause is still unknown but is considered an immune-mediated disease.